Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Recreation programs are offered through the Carbon Valley Park and Recreation District.
 Call the District at 303.833.3660 for more information.

 The City offers park pavilion rentals at Clem Dufour Park.
-Contact the City Clerk at 303.833.2317 ext.123.
+Contact Ashley Taylor at 303.833.2317 X 120 for pavilion rental application and availability information.
 Please note, the Splash Pad is not included in a park pavilion rental.

 Recreational programs and camps are offered through the Carbon Valley Park Recreation Distict.
 Contact the District at 303-833-3660 or go to the District's website for more details.